 >them as solitaire.

 We have added references to other high-level net formalisms in the last section of the paper, and we now mention in sidebar I that Petri nets support analysis based on both structural techniques (e.g., invariants and unfoldings) and dynamic techniques (e.g., state spaces and coverability graphs).
-We have added a reference to the recent comprehensive book by Reisig on Petri nets.
+We have added a reference where the reader can find more information about basic Petri nets.

 Reviewer 2: